Step 1: Apply Online

-The Office of Research and Planning is currently coordinating two national student surveys that are being conducted with our students during Spring semester 2017.
+This Spring, the MJC Office of Research and Planning coordinated two national student surveys that were conducted with our students during Spring semester 2017.
 These surveys are the Community College Survey of Student Engagement (CCSSE) and the new Survey of Online Student Engagement (SOSE).

 Based at the University of Texas at Austin Program in Higher Education Leadership, the CCSSE is grounded in extensive national research on the factors most positively associated with student engagement and student success.
 The CCSSE has been conducted at MJC since 2006, while the SOSE is a new survey of online students which is being pilot tested at MJC and other two-year colleges nationwide in 2017.

 Several hundred colleges across the U.S. are participating in the 2017 CCSSE and the

 SOSE.
 15 colleges from California besides MJC are participating in the 2017 CCSSE